RoucairolMilo/refutation-COCOON2022/README.md

 # refutation-ECML2022
-Source code of spectral graph theory conjecture refutation with MC
+Source code of spectral graph theory conjecture refutation with MCS

 How to use :
 - go in main.rs and uncomment a line